Home | Morning Starters | Year 6 | Animal Athletes

 Did You Know?

 The cheetah is the world’s fastest land animal.
-Its explosive bursts of speed make it a formidable predator.
+Its explosive bursts of speed make it a formidable predator, capable of outrunning nearly every other creature it encounters.
 Able to reach a top speed of 113 kilometres per hour, every sinew in its body is finely tuned for the pursuit of its prey.
+Its lightweight frame, powerful leg muscles, and specialised adaptations, such as large nasal passages for oxygen intake, enable it to accelerate and maintain extraordinary velocity during the chase.

 Word Challenge